 The types of permits and the quantity of trees that will require permitting will be determined during the detailed design process.
-Where permits are required, First Capital will obtain all applicable documents and approvals.
-First Capital will continue to adhere to municipal By-laws and policies for tree removals on municipal land and private properties.
+Where permits are required, the Developer will obtain all applicable documents and approvals.
+The Developer will continue to adhere to municipal Bylaws and policies for tree removals on municipal land and private properties.
 Tree protection measures will follow municipal By-Laws, regulations and policies.
 Regulated trees that are dead and identified to be removed are exempt from permit requirements.